 Expectations are high during the season.
 We all want a Norman Rockwell kind of holiday.
 But too much togetherness can bring out the worst in many people.
 Emotions run high and are often uncontrolled.

 The CHECK® system is a 5 step system for handling difficult discussions.
 (And many discussions become difficult during the holidays.)
-The third step is …
+The third step is the …

 Continue reading "When Holiday Conversations Become Difficult"